SUPPLIER QUALITY REQUIREMENTS – (PURCHASE ORDER NOTES)

 K2: COMPONENT TRACEABILITY

-SELLER and/or their sub-tier supplier shall provide component level traceability for PCB Assembly.
+SELLER and/or their sub-tier supplier shall provide component level traceability for each PCB Assembly.
+Component traceability shall be maintained and traceable back to each PCB Assemblies unique serial number.
 This shall consist of lot/date codes for all components that trace back to the manufacturer (OCM/OEM).
-The SELLER shall not commingle lots or date codes of components when manufacturing each PCB Assembly.
+The SELLER shall not commingle lots or date codes of components, when possible, when manufacturing each PCB Assembly.
 Lot or date codes shall be traceable back to the part/assembly’s unique serial number.

 L1: MARKING MANUFACTURER ID ON PARTS